lowderchris/setup-OS/README.md

 ## System settings

 Right off the bat, there are a few changes I always make to some macOS defaults that suit my uses a bit better.
 First of all, change the screenshot format to use PNG, and change the default save location to the ~/Downloads/ folder.
-I know this might be sacrilidge, but I keep my Desktop absolutely empty.
+I know this might be sacrilege, but I keep my Desktop absolutely empty.

     defaults write com.apple.screencapture disable-shadow -bool true
     defaults write com.apple.screencapture location ~/Desktop/